Theft Proof Your Apartment

 Your Car Can be a Target

-Parking your car in the lot is an innocent action.
+Parking your car in the lot outside your apartment is an innocent action.
 But if you leave valuable items out in plain sight you are asking for someone to break into your vehicle.
 First and foremost always lock you car.
-Never leave money, expensive electronics or pricey sports equipement in plain sight.
+Never leave money, expensive electronics or pricey sports equipment in plain sight.
 Use your glove box for small change and lock it when you leave your car in a lot.
-Put sport equipement in your trunk or hide them in a duffle bag so that no one can tell what is inside.
-Park your car in a place that is well lit and close to where people walk and are out and about.
+Put sport equipment in your trunk or hide them in a duffle bag so that no one can tell what is inside.
+Park your car in a place that is well lit and close to where people walk around and are out and about.

 Some Basic Reminders